DOI-USGS/ISIS3/The-ISIS3-Attached-Spice-Format.md

 * _storeResult_
 * _storeValue_

 The sensor model and its maps use these methods to get any keyword values they need from the SPICE kernel pool.
-The keyword and its values are then stored in the `NaifKeywords` group as a keyword, value pair.
-For example, if getDouble was called with the NAIF keyword `INS-131371_FOCAL_LENGTH`, then `INS-131371_FOCAL_LENGTH` would be added to the NaifKeywords group as a PVL keyword whose values is the value returned by the NAIF SPICE ToolKit.
-Any future calls to access keyword values that have been stored use the `NaifKeywords` group instead of the SPICE kernel pool.
+The keyword and its values are then stored in the `NaifKeywords` object as a keyword, value pair.
+For example, if getDouble was called with the NAIF keyword `INS-131371_FOCAL_LENGTH`, then `INS-131371_FOCAL_LENGTH` would be added to the NaifKeywords ovject as a PVL keyword whose values is the value returned by the NAIF SPICE ToolKit.
+Any future calls to access keyword values that have been stored use the `NaifKeywords` object instead of the SPICE kernel pool.

 # ISIS Tables